DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/mono_3d_procedure.rst

 	4. run final mode node to calculate the position of feature relative to object.

 Set Feature:
-	As an alternative way of define features, user may input the feature_in_object using position vallues
+	As an alternative way of define features, you may input the feature_in_object using position values

 Pose Estimate:
 	0. run eye-in-hand calibration, get calibration context.
-	1. caprure object, it should capture at least 4 features.
+	1. capture object, it should capture at least 4 features.
 	2. run pose_estimate mode node, obtain object_in_camera pose